 From Forex brokers to signal providers and education tools that offer to make you rich, it is a good idea to start with a greater knowledge of these scams and how they operate.
 How can you be sure that the broker that you choose is a legitimate broker that won't disappear overnight with your investment?
 By being well prepared and clued up, you can avoid losing money.

-- A typical example of a Forex trading scam
+- A typical example of a Forex scam

-- How to spot the scam brokers from the genuine ones
+- How to spot the online scam brokers

 A Typical Scam Example

-Among the popular schemes designed to relieve you of your hard earned cash are fake Forex signal sellers, managed investment funds and the plain old dishonest scam broker.
-A phoney Forex broker will talk a good game, they will offer you amazing spreads, promise that you will make significant returns and even go so far as to provide fake testimonials.
+Among the popular schemes designed to relieve you of your hard-earned cash are fake Forex signal sellers, managed investment funds and the everyday old dishonest scam broker.
+A phoney Forex broker will talk a good game; they will offer you amazing spreads, promise that you will make significant returns and even go so far as to provide fake testimonials.

 Why Forex Scams Exist

-To honest, hardworking people, the mere fact that these scams exist can be mind boggling.
+To honest, hardworking people, the mere fact that these scams exist can be mind-boggling.
 Why would anyone want to carry out this kind of fraud and deception?
-Well unlike those who have very strong morals, there are some people who will stop at nothing to make a quick buck, even going to criminal lengths to defraud millions of people from hard working and respectable people like yourself.
+Well, unlike those who have solid morals, some people will stop at nothing to make a quick buck, even going to criminal lengths to defraud millions of people from hard-working and respectable people like yourself.

-Because the market is not entirely regulated, like other financial markets, it is possible for anyone to set up a trading platform and sell their services.
+Because the market is not entirely regulated, just like binary options, anyone can set up a trading platform and sell their services.
 All they have to do is emulate what all the honest brokers are doing and make you buy into it.
 If you are new to trading, it is likely that you will not know how to spot a scam broker and will see only the promise of good returns.

 How You Can Spot a Scam

 If you carry out the simple exercise of entering the company name into Google and they are operating under false pretences, you will discover a lot, including lots of online forums with stories from others that have been defrauded of their cash.
-Of course, if it is a new scam this might be a little more difficult but it is always worth checking prior to signing up with a broker.
+Of course, if it is a new scam, this might be a little more difficult, but it is always worth checking before signing up with a broker.

 Check to see if the broker is licensed.
 This should be at the footer of their website and include the logo of the broker and the licensing or regulation number.